-The largest biome on land is the boreal forest biome.
-Boreal forest, sometimes called coniferous forest, is made up of evergreen trees that have needle-like leaves and cones, such as pine cones.
-This biome is home to a low number of species of plants when compared to other forests in more temperate regions or in the tropics.
+The largest biome on land is not the hot desert or treeless tundra - it is the boreal forest biome.
+Boreal forest, sometimes called coniferous forest, is composed of coniferous, evergreen trees that have needle-like leaves and cones, like pine cones.
+This biome is characterised by having a low number of species of plants when compared to other forests in more temperate regions or in the tropics.

-The boreal forest biome covers vast areas in the northern hemisphere, between the Arctic tundra and the north of Europe, Asia and North America.
+The boreal forest biome covers vast areas in the Northern Hemisphere, between the Arctic tundra and the north of Europe, Asia and North America.
 While the climate in these regions is not as harsh as that experienced in the polar lands or on the tundra, it is still cold enough to limit the number of plant and animal species that can survive, and winter is long.
 In fact, the boreal forest's longest season is winter.
 Average temperatures fall to about -15°C and snow is common.
 In summer, which lasts only one to three months, temperatures climb towards 20°C and humidity is relatively high.
+The plants and animals that survive in this biome must be able to handle great variations in rainfall and temperature, as well as large areas of permanently frozen ground and poor soils.